vuminhkh0a/Video-Super-Resolution/README.md

 # Checkpoint Preparation

-Place pretrained checkpoints inside (if not):
+Place pretrained checkpoints inside (if the `checkpoints/` folder is empty):

 ```text
 checkpoints/